Updated on December 22, 2021

 In this article, we will discuss which disinfectants can be of great help for you when you have a patient at home with COVID-19 symptoms, and how to keep their room and surrounding spaces properly clean and sanitized.
 Our goal is to answer any questions you may have, such as how to clean a room after coronavirus exposure?

 What To Do If Someone In Your House Gets COVID-19

 Next, it is necessary to fully disinfect the entire house.
 Make sure to wear a mask, gloves, and if possible, goggles while cleaning.
 Anything that can be thrown in the laundry, including sheets and towels, should be washed immediately along with the current clothes you are wearing while disinfecting the space.

 Remember that viruses are microscopic particles and they can hide in the smallest of areas, so spraying and wiping will only do so much.
-Spraying and wiping are very time-consuming, and energy-draining activities, so it would be better to use a good hospital-grade disinfectant to sanitize everywhere with a fogger or sprayer.
+Also, spraying and wiping is a very time-consuming, and energy-draining activity, so it would be better to use a good hospital-grade disinfectant to sanitize everywhere with an electric or battery-operated fogger or sprayer.

 Using a fogger or sprayer is the most effective method to make sure that every nook and cranny gets fully disinfected.
 Fogging is also quicker and less tiresome than most other methods.
 For instance, thermal foggers, such as Nano Atomizer Spray Gun, can be used on electronics and most fabrics as they provide a dry application.
 No wiping or rinsing is needed after spraying.

 Isn't fogging expensive?
 Not anymore!

-With technological advancements, fogging has gotten much more cost-friendly, and in many cases, is actually cheaper when it comes to saving time and effort.
+Considering the current technological advancements, fogging has gotten much more cost-effective, and in many cases, is actually cheaper when it comes to saving time and effort.
 Considering this, it is safe to say that fogging machines are more cost-effective than traditional forms of disinfecting and sanitizing, and when paired with high-quality disinfectants, they are perfectly safe for everyone.